-CiP 8: Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care Time (FTE Descriptor: Demonstrates or practices enprendicts)
+Specialty CiPs CiP 8: Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care.

-Time (FTE Descriptor: Demonstra tes or practices appropria ate: months of Understanding of the Awareness of scientific Writing a business case Understanding of Using Internal Quality training) structure, resources and managerial and draw upon the method validation Control and External and legislation developments that may expertise and opinions Quality Assurance to surrounding affect the organisation of others in this process maintain and enhance laboratory practice and delivery of quality Pathology services 31-36 Understands standard structure of Neuropathology laboratories, and how regional variation and networks impact.
-Understanding recent developments in Neuropathology and how they have affected organisation and delivery of services the types of business cases commonly prepared in the Neuropathology and Applies the skills learnt in ICP and demonstrates broad familiarity with validation Effectively uses internal quality control and engages in external quality assurance schemes appropriate to the chosen specialty 37-48 Appraises and evaluates the current structure and context of an individual laboratory Can summarise new developments in Neuropathology to relevant stake holders and to suggest how they might affect organisation and service delivery Can write a well-structured model or real business case Can explain the rationale behind individual steps of a method validation and critically appraise it referring to appropriate standards Actively contributes to developing Internal Quality Control checks within the laboratory based on analysis and discussion around past errors and comparisons with practice in other centres 49-60 Contributes to discussions / consultations around laboratory structure in an informed manner mindful of the primary responsibility to deliver patient care.
-Actively participates in local departmental strategic planning, keeping stakeholders engaged departmental business cases through writing and/or discussion, planning and co- ordination with stakeholders standards relating to method validation, and can apply to the standard to an individual test in preparation Systematically appraises laboratory internal quality control and external quality assurance activities to identify areas for potential improvement 61-70 Considers structure, resources and legislation regarding laboratory Actively engages with Clinical Neurosciences colleagues to understand Writes business cases keeping the wider neuroscience / trust strategy Explains and educates clinical service users on what method validation in Champions internal and external quality assurance activities within the practice bearing in mind new developments and and other relevant factors in pathology entails directorate to foster the context of contribute to the wider mind understanding and support Neuropathology strategy for these processes
+Time (FTE Descriptor: Demonstrat es or practises appropria te: months of training) Understanding of the structure, resources and legislation surrounding laboratory practice and managerial developments that may Writing a business case and drawing upon the expertise and opinions of others in this process Understanding of method validation Using internal quality control and external quality assurance to maintain and enhance quality 31-36 Understands standard structure of neuropathology laboratories, and how regional variation and networks impact Understanding recent developments in neuropathology and how Increases understanding of the types of business cases commonly prepared in neuropathology and contributes to their planning Applies the skills learnt in ICP and demonstrates broad familiarity with validation methods in the laboratory Effectively uses internal quality control and engages in external quality assurance schemes appropriate to the chosen specialty 37-48 Appraises and evaluates the current structure and context of an individual laboratory relevant stake holders and Can write a well- structured model or real business case Can explain the rationale behind individual steps of a method validation and critically appraise it referring to appropriate standards Actively contributes to developing internal quality control checks within the laboratory based on analysis and discussion around past errors and comparisons with practice in other centres 49-60 s around laboratory structure in an informed manner, mindful of the Actively participates in local departmental strategic planning, keeping stakeholders Actively contributes to departmental business cases through writing and/or discussion, planning and coordination with stakeholders Can describe quality standards relating to method validation, and can apply the standards to an individual test in preparation for a quality Systematically appraises laboratory internal quality control and external quality assurance activities to identify areas for potential improvement 61-70 Considers structure, resources and legislation regarding laboratory practice, bearing in mind the context of neuropathology clinical neurosciences colleagues to understand Writes business cases keeping the wider neuroscience/trust strategy and other relevant factors in mind Champions internal and external quality assurance activities within the directorate to foster understanding and support for these processes

-CiP 9: Able to use laboratory and other services effectively in the investigation, diagnosis, and management of patients, relatives, and the deceased
+CiP 9: Able to use laboratory and other services effectively in the investigation, diagnosis, and management of patients, relatives, and the deceased.